 6.3.
-Interaction with non-target organisms There are no non-target organisms.
+Interaction with non-target organisms

+There are no non-target organisms

 6.4.
+Impact of large scale and long term use

+The development of new products follows a carefully described procedure that is followed by a step by step introduction of the product.

+This trial fits in a very early phase of a research program and any potential commercial application is still far ahead of us.
+The impact of a large scale and long term use will be evaluated as the program progresses.

-Impact of large scale and long term use The development of new products follows a carefully described procedure that is followed by a step by step introduction of the product.
-Aventis CropScience has a large experience with the introduction of genetically improved crops.
-Aventis CropScience' hybridisation technique has been tested in several crop for years (since 1989) on different locations world-wide and under diverse climate conditions.
-All the observations done since the first introduction have demonstrated that the introduction of this genetically modified crop causes no damage to the environment or leads to the disturbance of natural balances.
-7. Measures taken for the management of risks 7.1.
-Control of pollen dispersal Maintaining an isolation distance from commercial Brassica juncea fields (at least 1000 m) will control pollen dispersal.
+Aventis CropScience has a large experience with the introduction of genetically improved crops and we do not anticipate that the introduction of this genetically modified crop will cause damage to the environment or lead to the disturbance of natural balances.

+7. Measures taken for the management of risks

+7.1.
+Control of pollen dispersal

+Maintaining an isolation distance from commercial oilseed rape fields (at least 1000 m) will control pollen dispersal.
 The trial location will be checked on the presence of wild Brassica species, which will be destroyed.

 7.2.
-Control of seed dispersal The drill used to sow the experiment involving transformed rapeseed will be clean of seeds when it goes to the trial area.
+Control of seed dispersal

+The drill used to sow the experiment involving transformed seed will be clean of seeds when it goes to the trial area.
 Seed of the transformed rape will be put into the drill within the planting area.

 7.3.
+Post-harvest treatment

-Post-harvest treatment After termination of the trial, de trial area will be checked on a regular basis.
+After termination of the trial, de trial area will be checked on a regular basis.
 Volunteers and wild relatives will be eliminated using an appropriate treatment.

+8. Follow-up

-8. Follow-up In subsequent years the field will be brought back into normal cultivation but will be monitored for the emergence of volunteer rape plants, which will be destroyed by cultivation or herbicide treatment as appropriate.
+In subsequent years the field will be brought back into normal cultivation but will be monitored for the emergence of volunteer rape plants, which will be destroyed by cultivation or herbicide treatment as appropriate.
 Control of volunteers is part of normal farm practice anyway.

-9. Destruction method After termination of the trial the remaining vegetative plants parts will be destroyed.
+9. Destruction method

+After termination of the trial the remaining vegetative plants parts will be destroyed.
 It is foreseeable that a small quantity of seeds is released and will fall in the field at harvest time.
 These seeds will be left on the field for a couple of weeks to encourage germination.
 The germinated plants will be destroyed by a herbicide treatment or light soil cultivation.

-10. Emergency response As soon as any contra-indication on the level of health and/or environment occurs - and this will in the first instance be observed by the people involved in the trial design and execution - the trial will be stopped.
+10. Emergency response

+As soon as any contra-indication on the level of health and/or environment occurs - and this will in the first instance be observed by the people involved in the trial design and execution - the trial will be stopped.
 The proper authorities will be informed in order to carry out additional inspections.

+11. Inspections

-11. Inspections The Inspectorate General of Raw Materials and Processed Products of the Belgian Ministry of Agriculture is in charge of the supervision of field trials involving transgenic material.
+The Inspectorate General of Raw Materials and Processed Products of the Belgian Ministry of Agriculture is in charge of the supervision of field trials involving transgenic material.
 In order to plan their inspections, the notifier has to inform the competent body about the sowing and harvest dates.
 Inspectors will watch over the execution of sowing and harvesting activities in the field, being in accordance with the ministerial approval en the protocols.
 In addition the inspector will sample plant material for analysis in an official laboratory.

-12. Socio-economic aspects This project fits in with a more general concern for a highly performing and sustainable agriculture and the continuous breeding and selection activities involved.
+12. Socio-economic aspects

+This project fits in with a more general concern for a highly performing and sustainable agriculture and the continuous breeding and selection activities involved.
 Improving crop performance and yield can meet the growing demand for food and restrict a further extension of agriculture acreage or possibly make it unnecessary.

 Growing these genetically improved plants does not require any specific knowledge or qualifications of the farmer.
 It does not involve any specific infrastructure and does not lead to additional costs in respect of the conventional culture.